 However, additional long-term studies are needed.

-8 Vegan snacks can help prevent certain types of cancer.
-Researchers recently examined the association between dietary patterns (non-vegetarians, lacto-vegetarians — eat a diet that includes vegetables as well as dairy products, pesco — a vegetarian who also consumes fish and seafood, vegan and semi-vegetarian) and the overall cancer incidence among 69,120 participants.
+8. Vegan snacks can help prevent certain types of cancer.
+Researchers recently examined the association between dietary patterns (non-vegetarians, Lacto-vegetarians — eat a diet that includes vegetables as well as dairy products, Pesca — a vegetarian who also consumes fish and seafood, vegan and semi-vegetarian) and the overall cancer incidence among 69,120 participants.

 Vegan diets showed statistically significant protection for overall cancer incidence in both genders combined and for female-specific cancers than other dietary patterns (15).